Alexandria, Louisiana

 In 1961, the Alexander Fulton bridge was completed across the Red River, connecting to the new Alexandria-Pineville (Cottingham) Expressway, and providing a third traffic bridge across the river.
 This bridge was demolished in 1994 to clear the path for the Purple Heart Memorial Bridge.

 The old O.K.
-Allen Bridge has been imploded and has been replaced by the Fort Buhlow Bridge built by the Louisiana Department of Transportation & Development at a cost of $83 million and opened in 2016.
+Allen Bridge has been imploded and replaced by the Fort Buhlow Bridge built by the Louisiana Department of Transportation & Development at a cost of $83 million and opened in 2016.

 The $1.9 billion Red River Waterway Project, authorized by Congress in 1968 added a series of five lock and dam complexes to the river.
 These structures perform a stair-step effect on the river, creating controllable pools and passageways for river traffic.
 The project has led to the Port of Alexandria, an active facility for both imports and exports, with connections to the Mississippi River.